 Faith and Service

-At St. Katherine College, service to the community is much more than a one-time volunteer experience; it is a lifetime commitment.
+At Saint.
+Katherine College, service to the community is much more than a one-time volunteer experience; it is a lifetime commitment.
 Service allows us to express our faith.
 Our desire to reach out to those in need is a direct extension of our Christian heritage and the mission of the College.

 Christians have always lived in pluralist societies enriched by diversity and wide cultural values.
 Alongside this background, they conducted their lives in accordance with the Gospel of Jesus Christ.
 Despite rejection and persecution, they gradually came to be known as people who valued one another and chose to help and serve one and all according to the Gospel.
 Their efforts for the poor and suffering and for justice and community well-being became characteristic values that identified them to the world.

-At St. Katherine College, we think that giving back to the community teaches us lessons that can only be learned by serving, lessons that deepen our faith.
+At Saint Katherine College, we think that giving back to the community teaches us lessons that can only be learned by serving, lessons that deepen our faith.
 This is why we see faith and service as inextricably connected.

 We invite you to explore our various service opportunities and academic programs that incorporate service and hope that you will be inspired to deepen your faith through service.